Detailed 'open source' news investigations are catching on - KTVZ

 Video sleuthing also contradicted an initial Pentagon story about an American drone strike that killed civilians in Afghanistan last year.
 “Looking to us for protection, they instead became some of the last victims in America’s longest war,” the report said.

-“There’s just this overwhelming amount of evidence out there on the open web that if you know how to turn over the rocks and uncover that information, you can connect the dots between all these factoids to arrive at the indisputable truth around an event,” said Malachy Browne, who leads the Times’ team.
+“There’s just this overwhelming amount of evidence out there on the open web that if you know how to turn over the rocks and uncover that information, you can connect the dots between all these factoids to arrive at the indisputable truth around an event,” said Malachy Browne, senior story producer on the Times’ team.

 “Day of Rage” has been viewed nearly 7.3 million times on YouTube.
 A Post probe into the deaths at a 2021 Travis Scott concert in Houston has been seen more than 2 million times, and its story on George Floyd’s last moments logged nearly 6.5 million views.